-Mr. Fredin.
-In considering compensation for 2015 for Mr. Fredin, the Compensation Committee reviewed market data (base salary, total target cash compensation, total direct compensation and total compensation) from a peer group consisting of U.S. companies that were selected based on market capitalization, total revenue and number of employees.
-The companies comprising the 2015 U.S. peer group are listed below.
+Messrs.
+Fredin and Sjöbring.
+In considering compensation for 2016 for Mr. Fredin, the Compensation Committee reviewed, among other factors, market data (base salary, total target cash compensation, total direct compensation and total compensation) from a peer group consisting of U.S. companies that were selected based on market capitalization, total revenue and number of employees.
+Mr. Sjöbring was not eligible for compensation review in December 2015 or February 2016, as he joined the Company during November 2015.
+However, with respect to Mr. Sjöbring's 2017 and future compensation, the Compensation Committee will review market data from the U.S. peer group.
+The companies comprising the 2016 U.S. peer group are listed below.